srisaidhakshini/csi-origins/README.md

 ### Stitch

-**Used for:** Rapid UI generation and product interface development for the Flutter application, including the onboarding, financial insight feed, and explainability screens.
+**Used for:** Financial data analysis and intelligence, helping transform fragmented financial signals into actionable insights.

 ### ElevenLabs